mindaika/Lee-Ghandi-sideproject/README.md

 Seems like I have some free time, so here's some sideprojects

 ## Pixify

-A tool to take a perfectly good AI-generated image and make it worse.
-I suppose it doesn't have to be AI-generated, but now that I think about it...
+A tool to take in a prompt and return a pixel-art modified version of the image returned from openAI